Table of contents

 Once you think that the assignments are sorted, show them to your team and ask for their input.
 They will help you find any inconsistencies and give advice on how to set priorities and manage workload.

 When assigning tasks, you will also have to set estimations and deadlines for the team to follow.
 Here, it is important to know what level of performance you expect for each task.
 Make sure you know which project tasks require the extra step, which is going for a minimum viable product, and reflect this information in the timeframe you set.
-You can reduce workload of your team members significantly by setting accurate estimations for each task.
+You can reduce the workload of your team members significantly by setting accurate estimations for each task.

 If you are working with an Agile mindset, estimations and expectations will be aimed at a minimum viable product and increasing value over time, while those working in a traditional project management atmosphere may strive for a perfect outcome right away.
 So make sure you know what is expected and give your team enough time to deliver.

 Congratulations, you have just finished initial workload planning!
 Think the hard part is over?
-Well it is quite the opposite.
+Well, it is quite the opposite.
 In the world of project management, things tend to change.
 A lot.
 And so will your workload.
-Therefore, the best attitude you can have is being ready to adapt so you can keep managing workload effectively.
+Therefore, the best attitude you can have is being ready to adapt so you can keep managing your workload effectively.

 As the team starts working, it is your job as the project manager to monitor the workload and identify any issues.
 Maybe the initial estimations proved to be wrong, there have been some unexpected issues with completing the task, or the outside factors have changed.
 Either way, it is the project manager’s job to notice such things and react.

-See which team members are performing well, which are struggling, and reassign tasks to respect the project deadlines and your team member’s well-being.
+See which team members are performing well, and which are struggling, and reassign tasks to respect the project deadlines and your team member’s well-being.
 By keeping an eye on the workload you will be able to spot such issues early and make the necessary changes to meet the project goals.

 After a while, you will start to notice that some team members can manage their workload a little better than others.
 These are your champions that need to be recognized and learned from.
 See what tools and strategies they use and make an effort to implement them throughout the rest of the team.